Phosphor in powder form. (KLuTa2O7: Eu3+)

-This Research Challenge is aimed at studying materials architectures suitable for wavelength down-conversion in solid-state lighting.
-Particular materials we have focused on in this Research Challenge are Eu3+-doped phosphors and II-VI quantum dots (QDs).
+This research challenge is aimed at studying materials architectures suitable for SSL wavelength down-conversion.
+Particular materials we have focused on in this research challenge are Eu3+-doped phosphors and group II-VI semiconductor quantum dots (QDs).

 The Eu3+ phosphors are based on tantalate and niobate oxides, and take advantage of the narrow red emission lines characteristic of electronic transitions in the Eu3+ f-shell.
 The QDs are based on CdZn-VI materials, synthesized currently using colloidal methods.